mattyoung101/omicron/omicam/README.md

 This is the custom vision system for our team.
 It runs on a Raspberry Pi Compute Module 3+ with a Pi Camera.
 For details on how the vision system works, please see docs/DESCRIPTION.md.

+Omicam is built and maintained by Matt Young, so if you have any questions, please contact: 25070@bbc.qld.edu.au

 ## Building and running
 JetBrains CLion is the only supported IDE for working with Omicam.
 You have two options to work with the code: remote mode and cross compilation.
 Remote mode is currently the easiest way